 Although it was not the first such case, the cornerstone of the modern era of worker status litigation is Vizcaino v.
-Microsoft.9

-In that case, a group of freelance programmers sued Microsoft claiming that as common law employees, they were entitled to various savings benefits under Microsoft's Savings Plus Plan (SPP) and stock option benefits under Microsoft's Employee Stock Purchase Plan (ESPP).10

-The programmers were hired with the understanding they would not be eligible for benefits given to Microsoft's regular employees.
-They were paid through the accounts receivable department, not the payroll department.
+Microsoft.9 In that case, a group of freelance programmers sued Microsoft claiming that as common law employees they were entitled to various savings benefits under Microsoft's Savings Plus Plan (SPP) and to stock-option benefits under Microsoft's Employee Stock Purchase Plan (ESPP).10 The programmers were hired with the understanding that they would not be eligible for benefits given to Microsoft's regular employees.
+They were paid through the accounts receivable department instead of through the payroll department.
 They were also paid at a higher hourly rate than comparable regular employees.